 Once I verified my index calculations I wanted to look at the nemesis of the long volatility funds like VXX and UVXY—yield losses.
 These losses, which can be 5% to 10% per month, occur when the CBOE S&P 500 Volatility Index (VIX) Futures that underlie these ETPs are more expensive than the market, or “spot” price.

 I wanted to quantify this loss with my spreadsheet without the noise of everyday volatility moves, so I left the term structure in contango but held the futures prices constant in my spreadsheet from day to day as an experiment.
 The results were surprising.

-The usual explanation for roll costs, discredited in the sample above, asserts that losses are incurred when funds sell cheaper shorter term contracts and buy more expensive longer term contracts every day as specified by the indexes they follow—a sell low, buy high situation.
+The usual explanation for roll costs, discredited in the sample above, asserts that losses are incurred when funds sell cheaper shorter term contracts and buy more expensive longer-term contracts every day as specified by the indexes they follow—a sell low, buy high situation.
 A closer look illustrates the flaw in this explanation.
-Suppose you have a $10 million position after market close on 19-Oct-12— after the contract rolls.
+Suppose you have a $10 million position after market close— after the contract rolls.
 Fractional contracts aren’t supported, so the unused money goes in the cash bucket.

 The next table shows the positions at the end of the next day, neglecting transaction costs and interest, and assuming no change in the futures values.

 The number of contracts changes, but the total value doesn’t.